johndgiese/dotvim/README.md

     :BundleInstall

-This should now download all the plugins!
+This should now download and install all the plugins! (note it may appear that there is an error on Vundle itself--this doesn't seem to matter)

 ### Optional